EricqyHan/EricBlogV2/src/pages/posts/post-030.md

 tags: ["2023", "blogging", "communitytaught"]
 ---

 Today was mom's birthday.
 Too bad my sister could not come home for fear of still catching Corona.
 Hopefully we can celebrate on Saturday with her.
+We made sure to have some noodles like the Chinese tradition and no dumplings.